Tin stabilizers in the vinyl industry: Environmental performance agreement overview

 Verification results

 Due to the COVID-19 pandemic, it was not possible to conduct the 6 site visit verifications planned for the first 2 years of the 2020 agreement.
-To compensate, a total of 9 site verifications were conducted in the third year of the agreement.
-The following information summarizes the verifications that took place during the third year of the agreement.
+To compensate, a total of 9 site verifications were conducted in the third year of the agreement. verifications that took place during the third and fourth years of the 2020 agreement.
+The fourth verification period took place from April 1, 2023 to March 31, 2024.
+During this period, 3 site verifications were conducted.

 Third year